garrandall/popular-music-data/tracks/the-first-cut-is-the-deepest-sheryl-crow.md

 And he's taken just all that I had
 But if you want I'll try to love again

-Baby, I'll try to love again, but I know...
+Baby, I'll try to love again, but I know

 The first cut is the deepest
 Baby I know